harrietrc/loadimpact-docs/jekyll/_v3/user-scenarios/load-impact-chrome-extension.md

 The Load Impact Chrome extension will capture everything – every single HTTP(s) request being loaded into the browser as you click – including ads, images, documents, etc., so you get a far more accurate read of what’s going on.
 Just press “record”, start browsing and when complete, the script will automatically upload to your Load Impact account.

-_**Consider this:** The chrome extension will not record other tabs or pop up windows.
+_**Consider this:** The Chrome extension will not record other tabs or pop up windows.
 If you need to capture this information, you should check out our Proxy Recorder._

 Here's how to start: